-NYCDA has submitted its required reopening plan to New York State, and the plan conforms to both mandatory and recommended guidelines for opening and maintaining a safe campus.
+NYCDA’s reopening plan, submitted to New York State, conforms to both mandatory and recommended guidelines for opening and maintaining a safe campus.
 The full plan is posted on campus, and available to students and parents via email upon request.
 Main points are below:

 On the campus